Synternet/pubsub-rust/CODE_OF_CONDUCT.md

-# Code of Conduct - Syntropy PubSub Rust
+# Code of Conduct - Synternet PubSub Rust

 ## Our Pledge